biocorecrg/microbiome_procedures/README_mothur_16S.txt

 # Pre-cluster sequences allowing for up to 4 (in mothur SOP, 2 are used) differences between sequences.
 # This command will split the sequences by groups and then sort them by abundance and
-# go from most abundant to least and identify sequences that are within 4nt from each other.
+# go from the most to least abundant, identify sequences that are within 4nt from each other, and merge them.
-# If they are, then they get merged.
 pre.cluster(processors=44, fasta=stability.trim.contigs.good.unique.good.filter.unique.fasta, count=stability.trim.contigs.good.unique.good.filter.count_table, diffs=4)
 summary.seqs(fasta=stability.trim.contigs.good.unique.good.filter.unique.precluster.fasta, count=stability.trim.contigs.good.unique.good.filter.unique.precluster.count_table)